 Myth 10: The end of the tax year is the best time to open an ISA

 You can open an ISA any time during the tax year, and the earlier you do the better.
 Additionally, those who invest at the start of the tax year benefit from a whole year’s compounding interest or investment returns – so there are rewards to be had from starting early

 Risk warning: As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-Past performance is not a reliable indicator of future performance.
-A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
-If you are unsure if an ISA is the right choice for you, please seek independent financial advice.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.